From November 2014 we will be hosting this blog via our website:

 The other aspect of SkyCylce that concerns me is that it advocates the segregation of the City.
 With this we are at risk of returning to 'streets in the sky' (Le Corbusier) or 'graded separation of people and traffic' (Buchanan, Traffic in Towns, 1963).

+It was exactly these notions that we have spent the last twenty-five years trying to unravel.
 (Ironically, it was the publication of Richard Rogers' Urban Task Force report in 1999 that validated the need to remake more British cities to become more humane and integrated).

 If we learned anything from placemaking in the 20th century it is that cities work best when they are integrated at street level.